mikewolfxyou/WhatEverProjectManagement/README.md

 * Only managers can be the owner of a project
 * Participants can be assigned to a project
 * Participants must be part of the same department as the owner
-* Assignable participants or owner are employees, which are managed via an existing dedicated API (See https://employees-api.vercel.app/ for the API documentation)
-It's now up to you to design and build an API which fulfils these requirements.

 # Docker run to test
 ```